 The most significant change for the adoption of AASB 9 will be the introduction of the new impairment model relating to the Group's property loans.
-It is likely that the Group will recognise an impairment loss upon initial application of the new credit loss model.

-As it is the first-time application of the Standard, the Group will adjust the retained earnings of the Group as at 1 July 2018 as opposed to restating the previous year amounts.
+The Group is currently finalising its quantification of the impairment that will be recognised on initial application of the accounting standard.
+As the year ending 30 June 2019 will be the first time application of the Standard, the Group has elected to adjust the retained earnings of the Group as at 1 July 2018 as opposed to restating the previous year amounts.